What Does Causation Mean?

 Is There a Time Limit for Making a Medical Negligence Claim?

-You have three years from when the Medical Negligence happened or the date you realised there was a problem (which is called the date of knowledge), to make a claim for Medical Negligence.
+You have three years from the date of injury d or the date you found out about the negligemce treatment (which is called the date of knowledge), to make a claim for medical negligence.
+Exceptions apply to minors and deceased.

 If you think you’ve suffered an injury or a worsening condition because a doctor or hospital gave you substandard treatment, get in touch with a Medical Negligence Solicitor as soon as you can.

-How Simpson Millar Can Help You with your Medical Negligence Causation Claim
+How Simpson Millar Can Help You With Your Medical Negligence Claim

 It’s important to get in touch with a Medical Negligence Solicitor if you believe something went wrong during your treatment or stay in hospital.

-We’re specialists in Medical Law and have considerable experience with investigating medical negligence incidents and working with independent experts to help establish Causation.
+We’re specialists in this area and we have considerable experience with investigating medical negligence incidents and working with independent experts to help establish causation.

 We understand the impact that substandard medical care and making a claim for Medical Negligence can have on you: It can severely impact your life.
 It’s distressing, overwhelming and frustrating, so we’ll work hard to make it as easy for you as possible.